evanwill/_drafts/_notes/open-refine-tips.md

 `value.split(/\n/).slice(-2).join("\n")`

-Or trim the white space for each value:
+Or trim the white space around each line:

 `forEach(value.split(/\n/),e,e.trim()).join("\n")`

-## De-dupe
+## De-dupe Rows

-On the key column, click "Sort", and choose sort method.
+Deduplicate rows using the values in a key column:

-Next to the show rows selection above the table, click on the "Sort" menu.
+- On the key column to deduplicate, click "Sort", and choose sort method.
+- Next to the show rows selection above the table, click on the "Sort" menu (this menu only shows up once you add a Sort).
 Select "Reorder row permanently" (if you do not do this step, sort is just visual and did not transform the data).
-On the key column, select "Edit cells" > "Blank down".
+- On the key column, select "Edit cells" > "Blank down".
-Facet on blank, remove all matching rows.
+- On the key column, facet on blank, select true (the blank values), and remove all matching rows.

 ## Compare two columns